sinbad/SUQS/docs/Objectives.md

 requires all mandatory tasks to be completed (the default), then failing *any* mandatory task fails the objective.

-When the current objective fails, the quest fails.
+When the current objective fails, by default the quest fails.
 How you handle that is up to you; that could be the end of it, or you could have other fallback quests automatically be accepted (see Auto-Accept in [Quests](Quests.md)).
 Or you could reset the quest back to the beginning, or even activate another [quest branch](Branching.md) within the same quest.

+You can optionally set the `bContinueOnFail` option to `true` on an objective, which means that even if the objective fails, this quest is allowed to continue to the next objective.
+This could be used for tasks that are "stealth optional", in order to structure the quest better, or you could respond to the failure by setting a Branch on the quest, sending it down an alternative path.

 ## Sequential and Non-sequential Tasks

-One option on Objective is whether the mandatory tasks contained within it need to be completed in order (default true).
+One option on Objective is `bSequentialTasks`; whether the mandatory tasks contained within it need to be completed in order (default true).
 Calls to complete sequential tasks out of order will be ignored.
 This can let you simplify your world triggers so that they can always send the message to complete a task, but it won't actually progress the